Connor Wong Player Props: Red Sox vs. Rockies

-The Boston Red Sox and Connor Wong (.379 slugging percentage over his past 10 games, including one homer), battle starter Chase Anderson and the Colorado Rockies at Fenway Park, Tuesday at 7:10 PM ET.
+The Boston Red Sox and Connor Wong (.379 slugging percentage over his past 10 games, including one homer), take on starting pitcher Austin Gomber and the Colorado Rockies at Fenway Park, Wednesday at 7:10 PM ET.

-In his last game, he had two hits (going 2-for-4) against the Rockies.
+He racked up two hits (going 2-for-4) in his most recent game against the Rockies.

 Connor Wong Game Info & Props vs. the Rockies